keides2/roam-research-mcp-enterprise/README.md

 ## Features

-The server provides four powerful tools for interacting with Roam Research:
+The server provides five powerful tools for interacting with Roam Research:

 1. `fetch_page_by_title`: Fetch and read a page's content by title, recursively resolving block references up to 4 levels deep
 2. `create_page`: Create new pages with optional content
 3. `create_block`: Create new blocks in a page (defaults to today's daily page)
 4. `import_nested_markdown`: Import nested markdown content into Roam as blocks
+5. `add_todo`: Add multiple todo items to today's daily page with checkbox syntax

 ## Setup